-Last week I got to do a public interview with Naomi Klein, one of my long-time heroes, whom we’d invited to Middlebury to give the 2020 Margolin Lecture.
+Last week I got to do a public interview with Naomi Klein, whom we’d invited to Middlebury to give the 2020 Margolin Lecture.

 We started by watching A Message from the Future, her short film envisioning what a successful Green New Deal could look like.
 After being introduced by her friend, Bill McKibben, she delivered a powerful lecture tracing the interlocking crises — social, political, economic, ecological — that define the current moment, and the proportionately integrated forms of struggle needed to confront these crises.
 We left plenty of time for discussion.
 I posed a series of questions synthesized from conversations with students exploring what it means to be coming of age in an age of climate breakdown before opening it up to questions from the audience.